kbjude/restaurant/README.md

 - Install webpack and set it using [this guide](https://webpack.js.org/guides/asset-management/#setup)
 - Test whether it is running well

+#### Running the application on your local

+Run npm install

+npm run build
+Next set up the Webpack:

+npm start

+This will get you running

 ### Features
 Some of the features of this project include but not limited to: